openstack-archive/qinling/doc/source/user/cookbook_function.rst

 Examples
 ~~~~~~~~

-Create python function with libraries in a package
+Create Python function with libraries in a package
 --------------------------------------------------

 This guide describes how to create a python function with libraries in a